Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 March 2015: Butina announces on Facebook that she will attend the NRA’s upcoming convention in Nashville.
 She notes the importance of “paying attention to the politicians that we have more similarities than differences.”

 April 2015: Butina posts about 200 pictures from Nashville, including one with Republican Gov. Scott Walker of Wisconsin, who she says greeted her in Russian.
 She notes he’s “one of the possible future nominees for the post of US President,” and ponders the “beginning of a new dialogue between Russia and the US.”
-Donald Trump also attends, telling the crowd: “I promise you one thing, if I run for president and if I win, the Second Amendment will be totally protected, that I can tell you.”
+Donald Trump also attends, telling the crowd, “I promise you one thing, if I run for president and if I win, the Second Amendment will be totally protected, that I can tell you.”
 Torshin, also present, later tells Bloomberg that he had a “jovial exchange” with the future president.

-April 16, 2015: Butina gives a talk at University of South Dakota; she says Right to Bear Arms now has 10,000 members and 76 offices “all over Russia.”
+April 16, 2015: Butina gives a talk at the University of South Dakota; she says Right to Bear Arms now has 10,000 members and 76 offices “all over Russia.”

 June 2015: Four days before Trump announces his campaign, Butina writes in the conservative National Interest urging friendship between “the bear and the elephant”: “It may take the election of a Republican to the White House in 2016 to improve relations between the Russian Federation and the United States.”